Indochina Airlines: Fleet

 The Indochina Airlines fleet, at its peak, consisted of two wet-leased Boeing 737-800s.
 Due to financial problems, the airline's last remaining aircraft was returned to its lessor Travel Service Airlines on November 25, 2009.
 Indochina Airlines was officially declared bankrupt on December 15, 2009.

+In December 2011, the Ministry of Transport officially revoked the license of Indochina Airlines.